elliotperviz/cmms/md/C01_02/README.md

 **Optional Objectives**

-- **Integrate Newton's equations and apply a thermostat to heat to 500K in the NVT ensemble.**
+- **Integrate Newton's equations and apply a Nose-Hoover thermostat to heat to 500K in the NVT ensemble.**

   the "MD run" section in `heat.in` should looks as follows:
   ```bash